writing-resources/awesome-scientific-writing/.github/pull_request_template.md

 	- [ ] it is **open-source** with appropriate **license**
 - [ ] Table of contents has been updated (if a section is added / removed).
 - [ ] Contents have been sorted alphabetically.
-- [ ] If AI/LLM tools were used to generate the PR description or formatting, I have disclosed the specific tools used (e.g., "Assisted-by: GitHub Copilot").
+- [ ] PR content is written by humans (no AI/LLM use in PR creation)

 <!-- NOTE: Please do not skip the template -->